pkiosif/Modeling-pDDs/README.md

 - **OR-Tools CP-SAT**: Includes the (M_g) model for the pDD.
 - **ChocoSolver**: Contains the different models (M_g, M_b, M_t) for the pDD.

+## DistanceGT Propagator
+### The DistanceGt propagator implmementation can be found in ChocoSolver/src/main/java/org/mysearch/constraints/PropDistanceGT_v2.java

+### The actual definition of the DistanceGT constraints exists in the DistanceGT.java class and it is: DistanceGT(IntVar F1, IntVar F2, IntVar minDist, int[][] dist, int d_lb)
+### Note that the DistanceGT.java class contains two more definitions:
+- DistanceGT(IntVar F1, IntVar F2, SharedBest minDist, int[][] dist, int d_lb)
+- DistanceGT(IntVar F1, IntVar F2, int[][] dist, int d_lb)

+but they **do not** implement to the ternary constraints mentioned in the paper.

 ## Running the Models

 ### Note: The -Xms1g and -Xmx30g flags are not mandatory.